@llui/vike

 fromTransition()

-Adapt a TransitionOptions object (e.g. the output of routeTransition() from @llui/transitions, or a preset like fade / slide) into the onLeave / onEnter pair expected by createOnRenderClient.
+Adapt a TransitionOptions object into the onLeave / onEnter pair expected by createOnRenderClient.

 import { createOnRenderClient, fromTransition } from '@llui/vike/client'